 Welcome to Startups for the Rest of Us, the podcast that helps developers, designers and entrepreneurs be awesome at launching software products.
 Whether you’ve built your first product or you’re just thinking about it.

-Your hosts are Mike Taber and Rob Walling.
-Combined we have over 20 years of experience as software entrepreneurs and we’re here to share those experiences to help you avoid the same mistakes we’ve made.
+Your hosts are Rob Walling and Mike Taber.
+Combined we have over 30 years of experience as software entrepreneurs and we’re here to share those experiences to help you avoid the same mistakes we’ve made.

-He self-published a book on how to bootstrap your startup called Start Small, Stay Small that’s sold around 11,000 copies.
+He wrote the book on how to bootstrap a startup, Start Small, Stay Small.